Cinema & Theatre

 Booking for wheelchair users

 Each of our auditoria has designated spaces for wheelchairs and their carers.
 Two wheelchair spaces are available in 1, 2 and 3, and one space is available in 4.
+You can view these spaces on our seating plans.
 The best way to book spaces is to call us on 01462 681300 or visit Broadway in person.

 Cinema Exhibitors’ Association (CEA) cards